 The competitive marketplace in which we operate may limit our ability to recover increased costs through higher prices.
-As a result, we are subject to market risk with respect to commodity price fluctuations principally related to our purchases of aluminum, corn (for HFCS), PET resin, and juice concentrates.
+As a result, we are subject to market risk with respect to commodity price fluctuations principally related to our purchases of aluminum, PET resin, corn for HFCS, fruit and fruit concentrates.
 When possible, we manage our exposure to this risk primarily through the use of supplier pricing agreements, which enable us to establish the purchase prices for certain commodities.
-We estimate that a 10% increase in the market prices of these commodities over the current market prices would cumulatively increase our cost of sales during the next 12 months by approximately \$55.5 million.
+We estimate that a 10% increase in the market prices of these commodities over the current market prices would cumulatively increase our cost of sales during the next 12 months by approximately \$29.0 million.
 This change would be material to our cash flows and our results of operations.